MicrosoftDocs/azure-docs/articles/role-based-access-control/role-assignments-portal.md

 1. In the **Role** drop-down list, select a role such as **Virtual Machine Contributor**.

-1. In the **Select** list, select a user, group, or application.
+1. In the **Select** list, select a user, group, service principal, or managed identity.
 If you don't see the security principal in the list, you can type in the **Select** box to search the directory for display names, email addresses, and object identifiers.

 1. Click **Save** to assign the role.